sognen/self-hosted-integrations-with-Google-assistant/kodi/README.md

 * List recomended, popular, trending and latest movies on the TV
 * Display movie details for a specific movie on TV
 * Search for movies by title
+* List moves related to a specific title
 * Search for movies by actor
 * Ask what is playing on Kodi